How to Welcome your New Hire to Your Team Even Before They Start!!!

 Optimistically they’ll be starting off soon in their new role and you can get your skates on all the thrilling goals you’ve set for them.
 But hello before their first day arrives, are you prepared as a manager to welcome your new employee with open arms?

-There are a few things to be considered, while some are more logical—like figuring out where they’ll be situated and what will be their work in their first week, who will they report to?
+There are a few things to be considered, while some are more logical—like figuring out where they’ll be situated and what will be their work in their first week, who will they report to.

 Why not let them into your professional network when you are about to work together?
 In addition, this can be a great opportunity or platform to welcome them before they’ve even entered the office.
 You can include a pleasant nice note like:

-Luckily for you, we have the perfect onboarding template created by Creative Social Intranet; this template is best and finely created to help newest team members get situated.
+Luckily for you, we have the perfect onboarding template created by Creative Social Intranet; this template is best and finely created to help the newest team members get situated.

 The best bosses in business try this!

 When to send an email to new hires before they start to tell them how happy you are that they’re joining your team, it makes them very much excited for their new adventure.
 Email can cover some important stuff too like their official date and time of joining, company dress code or culture, relevant required documents like their passport or ID, or can even provide their first-day schedule.